jahaniam/ml-pipeline/README.md

 ## CI/CD Pipelines

-- **test.yml:** on PR, runs the unit test for each module and also makes sure the format and pre-commit settings are applid.
+- *test.yml:* on PR, runs the unit test for each module and also makes sure the format and pre-commit settings are applid.

-- **deploy-stage.yml:** on PR, it monitors the changes to the model and if they changed, it deploys the new changes to the staging endpoint
+- *deploy-stage.yml:* on PR, it monitors the changes to the model and if they changed, it deploys the new changes to the staging endpoint

-- **deploy-prod:** on push to the main, it monitors the changes to the model and if they changed, it deploys the new changes to the production endpoint
+- *deploy-prod:* on push to the main, it monitors the changes to the model and if they changed, it deploys the new changes to the production endpoint

 ## Code Structure

-- .**github/workflows:** includes codes for github actions. see `CI/CD Pipelines` section
+- *.github/workflows:* includes codes for github actions. see `CI/CD Pipelines` section

-- **digit_classification:** project code developed to train the model (train.py)
+- *digit_classification:* project code developed to train the model (train.py)

-- **sagemaker_scripts:** scripts for deployment and also large scale and local training.
+- *sagemaker_scripts:* scripts for deployment and also large scale and local training.
 Although `train.py` from `digit_classification` could be used, `train_sagemaker_hyperparam.ipynb` notebook is prefered becaus the artifacts it creates matches the deployment model artifacts.
-	- **models/digit_classification.yaml:** model configuration in production/staging.
+	- *models/digit_classification.yaml:* model configuration in production/staging.

-- **streamlit_app:** a simple user interface which can test the production and staging endpoints available.
+- *streamlit_app:* a simple user interface which can test the production and staging endpoints available.

-## Setup
-Before starting training you will need to set up few accoutns: get your AWS_

 ## Training
-### Setup
+#### Setup
-in `sagemaker_scrips/` create a `.env` folder and fill it with your keys.:
+In `sagemaker_scrips/` create a `.env` folder and fill it with your keys.:
 ```
 SM_ARN_ROLE=<YOUR_AWS_SAGEMAKER_ARN>
 WANDB_API_KEY=<YOUR_WEIGHTS_AND_BIASES_API_KEY>